tomashauser/relational-converter-frontend/README.md

 The purpose of the application is to provide a way to convert between two widely used relational algebra notations.

 Moreover, the tool can also convert queries from relational algebra into relational calculus.
-You can access the it [here](https://tomhauser.dev).

 ## How to use it
 ![screenshot-of-the-frontend-page](https://github.com/tomashauser/relational-converter/assets/37981481/3170a982-0a8c-440d-9d00-131c49975fbd)